spicyjack/public/notes/windows_xp_setup_tasks.md

 *FIXME* - See about automating the tasks below; Windows batch files and registry policies?

+## Patches/Service Packs to Apply ##
+- SP3
+- Windows Security Essentials
+- IE8

+## Windows Applications that can be removed ##
 - Boot into Safe Mode (how do you do that?)
-- Delete a bunch of unneeded stuff from `C:\Windows`
-- Delete a bunch of stuff from `C:\Program Files`

-## Windows Applications that can be removed ##
 - `Start -> Settings -> Control Panel -> Add/Remove Programs -> Add/Remove
   Windows Components`
 - Uncheck: